This article will cover the basics of different types of contrast in photography — from high contrast to low contrast to tonal and color contrast.

 Contrast definition: Tonal Contrast

-Tonal contrast refers to the difference between bright and dark areas in a photo.
+Tonal contrast is the difference between bright and dark areas in a photo or drawing.
 This composition is what makes the subjects within the photo appear defined or undefined through the differentiated details due to the contrast of blacks, whites, and grays.
 What to show on the tonal contrast photography?
 A portrait image is a perfect idea.

 Advanced yet easy-to-use photo editor